joherold/dsmlai_templates/README.md

 ### Multiclass classification

-Multiclass classification with neural networks using the MNIST data set as example.
+Multiclass classification with an NN and a CNN using the MNIST data set as example.

 ## Regression